RNCHEN/2022-cdc-1.0/README.md

 https://rnchen.github.io/firstDeployment/

+you can find the reply video with the following link

 **However, because of some reasons, the desktop can use it normally while the loptop need to shrink it to 80% or less**

  you can start the main code with `0408Beta`->`main`->`fire.html`